-- 3.5 The Act does not require specific numerical data on pay and reward to be published as part of a council's pay policy statement.
+3.6 The Localism Act 2011 does not require specific numerical data on pay and reward to be published as part of a council's pay policy statement.
 However, the guidance suggests that consideration be given to how the pay policy statement fits with data on pay and reward that councils are already required to publish on their websites, under the Local Government Transparency Code and by the Accounts and Audit (England) Regulations 2011.
-The data that is published is published in accessible formats according to the guidance contained in the aforementioned publications. - 3.6 The council publishes pay data annually in accordance with the Local Government Transparency Code.
-The majority of this information is published as soon as possible after the start of the financial year, however information required to be published in conjunction with the Accounts and Audit (England) Regulations 2011 is published in June each year in an unaudited format and then the fully audited accounts are published in September each year.
+The data that is published is published in accessible formats according to the guidance contained in the aforementioned publications.

-- 3.7 The Act requires authorities to explain what they think the relationship should be between the remuneration of its chief officers and its employees who are not chief officers.
+- 3.7 The council publishes pay data annually in accordance with the Local Government Transparency Code.
+The majority of this information is published as soon as possible after the start of the financial year, however information required to be published in conjunction with the Accounts and Audit (England) Regulations 2011 is published in June each year in an unaudited format and then the fully audited accounts are published in September each year. - 3.8 The Localism Act 2011 requires authorities to explain what they think the relationship should be between the remuneration of its chief officers and its employees who are not chief officers.
 The pay multiple is calculated using the median pay of all employees within the scope of the Pay Policy Statement as a multiple of the Chief Executive's salary.
 This method is in line with the Hutton report on Fair Pay, which is referred to in the 'Openness and Accountability in Local Pay' guidance.
-Last year the pay multiple was 5.9:1.
+Last year the pay multiple was 5.7:1.
 This is recalculated after the end of the financial year and published on the council's website as part of our pay data.
-The pay multiple is calculated using the definition contained in the Local Government Transparency Code i.e. the ratio between the highest paid employee and the median salary of the whole of the authority's workforce (excluding school staff). - 3.8 The pay multiple is unchanged since last year, this is due to the pay for the Chief Executive and all other staff increasing by 1%. - 3.9 The Voluntary Living Wage for council employees will increase to £8.45 per hour with effect from 1st April 2017. - 3.10 The pay policy statement provides links to our existing policies on redundancy, retirement and other compensation payments.
+The pay multiple is calculated using the definition contained in the Local Government Transparency Code i.e. the ratio between the highest paid employee and the median salary of the whole of the authority's workforce (excluding school staff). - 3.8 The pay multiple is \\yet to be calculated this year\\ this will be calculated prior to PR&G & Full council\\. - 3.9 The Voluntary Living Wage for council employees will increase to £8.75 per hour with effect from 1st April 2018: an increase of 3.55% - 3.10 The pay policy statement provides links to our existing policies on redundancy, retirement and other compensation payments.
 These policies set out who is responsible for decisions on such payments.
 It is the council's policy that employees who accept a financial package on voluntary termination of their employment with the council are not re-employed or engaged as a self employed contractor or through an agency for a minimum period of two years. - 3.11 The pay policy statement excludes all schools based staff including Headteachers. - 3.12 The pay policy statement, when published on our website, will contain hyperlinks to related information.

-Proposed Changes in Legislation relating to Exit Payments
+Proposed Changes in Legislation relating to Exit Payments (not currently in force)

 3.13 In November 2015 the Government indicted its intention to introduce a cap on exit payments for employees in the public sector.
-Provision for this was included within the Enterprise Act 2016.
-Regulations limiting exit payments are still in draft and are to be negotiated between workforce representatives and the DCLG with a planned implementation of July 2017.
+Although provision for this was included within the Enterprise Act 2016, regulations limiting exit payments remain in draft and no implementation date has been set.

-The Enterprise Act states that:
+As previously reported, the Enterprise Act states that: